acotter90/axway-open-docs/content/en/docs/apim_relnotes/20210830_apimgr_relnotes.md

 ### Support for Apache Cassandra 3.11.11

 API Gateway now supports Apache Cassandra 3.11.11.
-For installation instructions, see [Install an Apache Cassandra database](/docs/apim_installation/apigtw_install/cassandra_install/).
 For details on how to upgrade existing Apache Cassandra environments, see [Upgrade Apache Cassandra](/docs/apim_installation/apigw_upgrade/upgrade_cassandra/).

+{{< alert title="Note" >}}Apache Cassandra version 2.2 onwards will no longer be supported by Apache Cassandra after their end of service date of April 2022.
+Axway will continue to provide support for these versions on a best efforts basis post April 2022, however, no critical updates will be available from Apache Cassandra from that time.
+Therefore, we recommend you to update your Cassandra installation to version 3.11.11 before that time.
+{{<> /alert >}}

 ### Unauthenticated request rate limiter is available in API Manager